excellalabs/xluhco/ADAPTING.md

 # How to Adapt this Project

+If you find the below instructions confusing or unhelpful in any way, please [let us know by opening an issue](http://github.com/excellalabs/xluhco/issues/new).
+We'd be happy to help you work through the instructions to make use of this project!

 ## Step 1: Fork or Clone this Repository

 You'll want a copy of this repository so that you can edit it and adapt it for your needs.
 This can be done by either: